Market Insights · Last updated 2 June 2026

 • Gibraltar building stock is unusually varied: Victorian-era Crown-built properties, mid-century estates, and modern post-2000 builds all require different scrutiny

-• Survey costs range from approximately £400 to £1,200 depending on type and property size
+• Survey costs range from approximately £400 to £1,200 depending on type and property size (indicative industry estimates; confirm with your surveyor)

 What Types of Survey Are Available?